d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 This function looks innocent, and indeed consulting a table of integrals will show it has area one under it, and thus it defines a continuous random variable.

 To see what goes astray, Let us try to compute the variance of this.
-This would involve computing
+This would involve using :eqref:`var-def` computing

 $$
 \int_{-\infty}^\infty \frac{x^2}{1+x^2}\; dx.